aiven/aiven-docs/docs/products/opensearch/howto/opensearch-log-integration.md

 1. Select **Logs** from the left sidebar, and select **Enable logs integration**.

-1. Select an existing OpenSearch instance or create a new one, then select **Continue**.
+1. Select an existing OpenSearch instance or create one, then select **Continue**.

     -   When creating a new service you will need to select the cloud, region and plan to use.
 You should also give your